publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schVII/ptB/m__us_usc_t29_s796k.md

             (A) under this part; or

-            (B) under part C of this subchapter, as in effect on the day before October 29, 1992.
+            (B) under part C, as in effect on the day before October 29, 1992.

     (c) __Contingent formula grants__

         (1) __In general__

-            In the case of any fiscal year for which the amount appropriated under section 796l of this title is equal to or greater than $13,000,000, grants under subsection (a) of this section shall be made only to States and shall be made only from allotments under paragraph (2).
+            In the case of any fiscal year for which the amount appropriated under section 796l of this title is equal to or greater than $13,000,000, grants under subsection (a) shall be made only to States and shall be made only from allotments under paragraph (2).

         (2) __Allotments__

-            For grants under subsection (a) of this section for a fiscal year described in paragraph (1), the Commissioner shall make an allotment to each State in an amount determined in accordance with subsection (i) of this section, and shall make a grant to the State of the allotment made for the State if the State submits to the Commissioner an application in accordance with subsection (h) of this section.
+            For grants under subsection (a) for a fiscal year described in paragraph (1), the Commissioner shall make an allotment to each State in an amount determined in accordance with subsection (i), and shall make a grant to the State of the allotment made for the State if the State submits to the Commissioner an application in accordance with subsection (h).

     (d) __Services generally__

-    The Commissioner may not make a grant under subsection (a) of this section unless the State involved agrees that the grant will be expended only for purposes of—
+    The Commissioner may not make a grant under subsection (a) unless the State involved agrees that the grant will be expended only for purposes of—

         (1) providing independent living services to older individuals who are blind;